Ttantivi/SF_Parking/README.md

 To obtain a single representative ticket for each time bin on Wednesdays, we record only one ticket if there were multiple citations during the same Wednesday period.
 This step ensures that we have an indicator of whether or not there was at least one instance of enforcement and illegal parking on a specific day.
 Finally, we calculate the sum of the number of tickets within each time bin and divide it by the total number of Wednesdays present in the dataset.
 This computation provides us with an estimate of the probability of *P(E AND I | W = Wednesday, Street = s)* for a specific time bin.

-This was done in [initial_kernel.ipynb](https://github.com/Ttantivi/SF_Parking/blob/main/Notebooks/initial_kernel.ipynb).
+The calculation of the numerator was done in [initial_kernel.ipynb](https://github.com/Ttantivi/SF_Parking/blob/main/Notebooks/initial_kernel.ipynb).

 The following figure illustrates how we calculated the denominator:
 ![Eq4](./Images/Eq4.png)